igorw/playground/README.md

-Nothing interesting to see here, move on.
+This is pretty awesome!!11 I don't want to move on.